 For most people getting a DUI or DWI can be devastating.
 But for those with a commercial driver’s license (CDL), a DUI is even more destructive.
 Because a CDL is how commercial drivers earn a living, a CDL DUI can mean losing your livelihood.
 However, before you think all is lost, see what an experienced DCL DUI attorney can do for you.

-CDL DUI Laws Explained:
+CDL DUI Laws Explained

 Under Arizona law, DUIs are harshly penalized, even for those that do not have a CDL.
 However, when you have a CDL the DUI laws that pertain to ordinary people apply to you, plus additional penalties.
 Furthermore, the implications that a DUI has on a CDL are on top of the restrictions that a DUI has on a tradition driving privilege.

-DUI in a Commercial Vehicle
+1. CDL DUI in Commercial Vehicle

 In Arizona, the law differentiates between being cited while driving a commercial vehicle and driving a personal vehicle.
 The legal limit for those driving a non-commercial vehicle is .08.
-However, when someone is operating a commercial vehicle as defined by ARS 28- the legal limit becomes .04.
+However, when someone is operating a commercial vehicle as defined by ARS 28-1381A4 the legal limit becomes .04.
 Nevertheless, both DUI variations can impact a driver’s CDL.

-CDL DUI in a Personal Vehicle
+2. CDL DUI in Personal Vehicle

 If a CDL holder is driving a personal or then the CDL DUI limit in personal vehicle is the same as someone who doesn’t have a CDL (.08).
 However, it’s important to remember that just because a CDL holder is in a personal vehicle does not mean that a DUI conviction won’t subject them to a CDL revocation.
 If convicted, the driver will be subject to the consequences of a regular DUI and extreme DUI.
+In addition to punishments for the underlying DUI, a CDL holder can expect CDL implications even if the CDL DUI is in a personal vehicle.

 DUI Penalties for CDL Holder